danieldinu2030/dsa-assignments/README.md

    An integer `T` representing the number of multi trees that will be attached
 2. **First 2 added lines for every multi tree:**
-   The name of the satellite from the initial tree that will connect to the multi tree The report frequency and the name of the multi tree root, separated by one space
+   The name of the satellite from the initial tree that will connect to the multi tree The reporting frequency and the name of the multi tree root, separated by one space
 3. **Next added line:**
    An integer `P` representing the number of parent nodes in the multi tree
 4. **First added line for every parent:**
-   The report frequency and the name of the parent node, separated by one space
+   The reporting frequency and the name of the parent node, separated by one space
 5. **Next added line:**
    An integer `C` representing the number of children that the parent has
 6. **Next C added lines:**
-   The report frequency and name of every child, separated by one space
+   The reporting frequency and name of every child, separated by one space
 7. **Final added line:**
    The names of the two satellites the distance of which must be determined within the extended network

+## Running the Program

+- A simple Makefile is provided, containing the `build` and `clean` rules, alongside the 5 variations of the `run` rule
+- Ensure that the working directory has two files named `tema2.in` and `tema2.out`
+- The file `tema2.in` should contain the right input for the task that needs to be completed
+- From the terminal, use the command `make run<x>`, where you replace `<x>` with the number of the desired task
+- Inspect the output in `tema2.out`

+## Final Notes

+- For memory safety, the program has been analysed using Valgrind, fixing all occuring errors